 - 2 large eggs

-- ¼ cup (50/1.7 oz) granulated sugar
+- 1/2 cup (100g) granulated sugar

 - 2 teaspoons pure vanilla extract

-- Granulated sugar and sifted powdered sugar, for rolling
+- 1 cup (100g) sifted powdered sugar, for rolling

-- Put butter and chocolate in a heat-proof bowl and microwave in 20 or 30-second increments, stirring between each, until melted.
+Place butter and chocolate in a heat-proof bowl and microwave in 20 or 30-second increments, stirring between each, until melted.
 Alternatively, melt butter and chocolate over a double boiler.
 Do not overheat.

 In a medium bowl, combine flour, ground almonds, baking powder, and salt.

 In the bowl of an electric mixer fitted with the whisk attachment, whisk eggs and sugar on high speed until fluffy and foamy and pale yellow.
 Reduce speed to medium or medium-high and slowly add the chocolate mixture, then the vanilla extract and liquor.
 Add the flour mixture and mix just until combined.
 The batter will be too runny at this point, so place it in the fridge for 60 minutes or longer until it firms up.

-Preheat oven to 375F/190C degrees.
-Line 2 pans with parchment paper.
+Preheat oven to 350°F/175°C degrees.
+Line 2 baking sheets with parchment paper.